 A letter can be used as a primary source in a number of different scenarios.
 You may have already come across our information about primary and secondary sources, and the differences between them.
-Primary and secondary sources complement each other and both are needed for research projects.
+Primary and secondary sources complement each other, and both are needed for research projects.
 It is worthwhile to find out the different ways in which they can be used to complete a research paper.
-Here we take a closer look why exactly a letter qualifies as a primary source.
+Here we take a closer look at why exactly a letter qualifies as a primary source.

 Why does a letter qualify as a primary source in my paper?

 Generally speaking, letters are used as historical evidence or evidence in legal cases.
 Letters are written records of events and communication between people, so any information contained within is evidence of an event or interaction which happened.

 When conducting historical research, a letter provides insight into the society of the time.
 It is for this reason that letters are most commonly used for historical research.
 However, it is important to know that if you are looking at a collection of letters belonging to someone, those letters were not written by that person.
 The letters contained in these types of collections are letters received by that person.